Casualties of War

 Casualties of War is a 1989 American war drama film directed by Brian De Palma and written by David Rabe, based primarily on an article written by Daniel Lang for The New Yorker in 1969, which was later published as a book.
-The film stars Michael J. Fox and Sean Penn and is based on the events of the 1966 incident on Hill 192 during the Vietnam War, in which a Vietnamese woman was kidnapped from her village, raped, and murdered by a squad of American soldiers.
+The film stars Michael J. Fox and Sean Penn and is based on the events of the 1966 incident on Hill 192 during the Vietnam War, in which Pan Thi Mao, a Vietnamese woman, was kidnapped from her village, raped and murdered by a squad of American soldiers.
 All names and some details of the true story were altered for the film.

+Casualties of War was released by Columbia Pictures on August 18, 1989.
+The film received positive reviews from critics but underperformed at the box office, grossing $18.7 million against a $22.5 million budget.

 Plot

 The story is presented as a flashback of Max Eriksson, a Vietnam veteran.
 A platoon of American soldiers led by Lieutenant Reilly is ambushed by Viet Cong (VC) after a panicked soldier exposes their position during a night patrol.
-Eriksson falls into a VC tunnel entrance and Eriksson's squad leader, Sergeant Tony Meserve, pulls him from the hole as the platoon breaks contact.
+Eriksson falls into a VC tunnel entrance, and Eriksson's squad leader, Sergeant Tony Meserve, pulls him from the hole as the platoon breaks contact.

-While resting by a river village in the Central Highlands the platoon is again ambushed by VC and one of Meserve's friends, Specialist 4 "Brownie" Brown, is killed.
-Meserve is deeply affected and the platoon is returned to their base.
+While resting by a river village in the Central Highlands, the platoon is again ambushed by VC.
+One of Meserve's friends, Specialist 4 "Brownie" Brown, is killed, leaving Meserve deeply affected.
+The platoon is ordered to return to their base.
 Frustrated because his squad has been denied leave for an extended period, Meserve orders the squad to kidnap a Vietnamese girl to take with them on their next mission, an extended reconnaissance patrol.
-Eriksson's objections are ignored, and he voices his concerns to his closest friend, Rowan before Meserve leads him out of camp, along with Corporal Thomas E. Clark, Private First Class Herbert Hatcher, and Private First Class Antonio Dìaz, a replacement radio operator.
+Eriksson's objections are ignored, and he voices his concerns to his closest friend, Rowan, before Meserve leads him out of camp, along with Corporal Thomas E. Clark, Private First Class Herbert Hatcher, and Private First Class Antonio Dìaz, a replacement radio operator.
 The squad enters a village after nightfall and kidnap a Vietnamese girl, Tran Thi Oanh.

 The squad treks into the mountains seeking privacy for their planned sexual assault, and Dìaz begins to reconsider his part in kidnapping Tran and begs Eriksson to stand up to Meserve with him.
-The group enters an abandoned hooch and when Eriksson is threatened by Meserve, Clark, and Hatcher, Dìaz gives in to peer pressure and leaves Eriksson isolated in his opposition.
+The group enters an abandoned hooch, and when Eriksson is threatened by Meserve, Clark and Hatcher, Dìaz gives in to peer pressure and leaves Eriksson isolated in his opposition.
 Meserve forces Eriksson to stand guard while the men take turns raping Tran.